Revisiting the proof theory of Classical S4: Abstract

 \section{Abstract}

-In 1965 Dag Prawitz presented an extension of Gentzen-type systems of Natural Deduction to modal concepts, obtaining three new systems of Natural Deduction for S4.
-Maria da Paz Medeiros showed in 2006 that the proof of normalization for classical S4 does not hold and proposed a new proof of normalization for a logically equivalent system, the NS4.
-However, two problems in the proof of a lemma used by Medeiros in her proof were presented by Andou Yuuki in 2010.
-This paper introduces a new proof of normalization for NS4.
+In 1965 Dag Prawitz presented an extension of Gentzen-type systems of Natural Deduction to modal concepts of \textbf{S4}.
+Maria da Paz Medeiros showed in 2006 that the proof of normalisation for classical \textbf{S4} does not hold and proposed a new proof of normalisation for a logically equivalent system, the system \textbf{NS4}.
+However two problems in the proof of the critical lemma used by Medeiros in her proof were pointed out by Yuuki Andou in 2009.
+This paper presents a proof of the critical lemma, resulting in a proof of normalisation for \textbf{NS4}.